tcsvn/pyadlml/docs/user_guide/device_encoder.rst

    :alt: alternate text
    :align: center

-The *raw* representation is a vector representing the state of all Smart Home devices at the given moment in time.
-For example, the illustration above depicts the raw representation of a binary, categorcal and a numerical devices.
+The *state* representation is a vector representing the state of all Smart Home devices at the given moment in time.
+For example, the illustration above depicts the state representation of a binary, categorcal and a numerical devices.

 .. math::